 These groups are open to young families with children aged 0-5 years and are operating in aged care facilities and day club centres across Canberra.

 Research suggests that Intergenerational Playgroups improve outcomes and quality of life for older people, particularly those experiencing:

 There are a number of studies done on Intergenerational Playgroups and the benefits for aged care residents and attending families.
 Research by Skropeta C M, Colvin A and Sladen S (2014) into participation benefits included the following outcomes for older residents:

 - Increase in dignity, particularly with residents who have dementia

 - Increase in longer lasting joy and happiness

 - Higher levels of self-esteem

 - More active participation in the community

-For further information on the intergenerational playgroups in Canberra please contact us.
+For further information or to attend intergenerational playgroups in Canberra please contact us.